dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-api-authorization.md

 * The store location represents where to load the certificate from (CurrentUrser or LocalMachine).
 * The store name represents the name of the certificate store where the certificate is stored, in this case it points to the personal user store.

-In order to deploy to Azure Websites we first deploy the application following the steps in: https://docs.microsoft.com/en-us/aspnet/core/tutorials/publish-to-azure-webapp-using-vs?view=aspnetcore-2.2#deploy-the-app-to-azure to create all the resources needed on Azure and deploy the aplication to production.
+To deploy to Azure Websites, deploy the app following the steps in [Deploy the app to Azure](xref:tutorials/publish-to-azure-webapp-using-vs#deploy-the-app-to-azure) to create the necessary Azure resources and deploy the app to production.

 After doing this, the application is deployed into Azure but is not yet completely functional as we still need to setup the certificate to be used by the application.
-To do so, we need to have the thumbprint for the certificate we are going to use and follow the steps described in https://docs.microsoft.com/en-us/azure/app-service/app-service-web-ssl-cert-load#load-your-certificates.
+To do so, we need to have the thumbprint for the certificate we are going to use and follow the steps described in [Load your certificates](/azure/app-service/app-service-web-ssl-cert-load#load-your-certificates).

 While these steps mention SSL, there is a "Private certificates" section on the portal where we can upload our provisioned certificate to use with our app.